ydahal1/gatsby-content-source/content/ECLSyntax/normalize.md

+---
+slug: normalize
+label: Normalize
+---

 # NORMALIZE

 NORMALIZE gets a parent-child (DENORMALIZED) dataset and extract the child dataset from it.
 The purpose is to take variable-length flat-file records and split out the child information.

 There are two ways to normalize a child dataset:

 - All Records: Processing all child records
 - With Counter: Using counter for a certain number of children

 ## Normalize All Records

-This form processes through __all__ records in the recordset executing transform function through all the child dataset records in each record.
+This form processes through **all** records in the recordset executing transform function through all the child dataset records in each record.
 This method is used when we have embedded child dataset.

 You can think of this as a specialized [JOIN](./join.md) where the TRANSFORM is called with, LEFT as the “main” record being processed and RIGHT as one of the records from the child dataset.

 In this form TRANSFORM is called for each parent record with child record pair.

 ### Parameters